This article originally appeared on VICE Canada.

-I had no idea who the hell that man was anymore because there was a monster in his place.
+I had no idea who the hell my husband was anymore because there was a monster in his place.
 He completely isolated himself.
-He went to work and didn't speak to anybody.
+He went to work and didn't speak to anyone.
 He did his job and went to his room.
-Everybody was scared of him.
+People were afraid of him.

-People at work were also scared for my safety.
+People at work worried about my safety.
 I took a loan from my job and I moved out last summer.
-We had been together eight years and it took this QAnon stuff six months to ruin that.
+We had been together for eight years and it took this QAnon stuff six months to ruin that.

 Before this, my husband was my Prince Charming, a super cool guy.
 There's a reason I married that man.
 He's fun and outgoing and spontaneous, a little bit of a grump here and there, but who isn't?
-He had a lot of pride for serving his country and was very excited to come back west, once his service was over, to get on the fire department of his hometown.
+He had a lot of pride for serving his country and was very excited to come back west, once his service was over.

 I don't know if I'm angry.
 I'm just so confused.
-Then, if you talk to the more arrogant side of me, it's like: ‘Are you fucking kidding me, dude?
+There is a part of me saying: ‘Are you fucking kidding me, dude?
 YouTube videos?
 Breadcrumbs?
 This could be anybody sitting in anybody's basement.'

 To this day, I feel I still don't know what to do.
 I survived this Q thing somehow and was able to get out.
 I really fear for the people in the world if this is what's happening to men and women and families out there.

 Joan met her boyfriend on Match.com.
 It turned out they lived close to each other, were both divorced, and had grown children.
 They had an amazing first date and, even though they were on opposite sides of the political spectrum, they soon moved in together.
-They called their relationship their “perfect imperfect life” and discussed the next 30 years they were going to spend together.
+They called their relationship their “perfect imperfect life” and would often discuss the next 30 years they were going to spend together.